-Connecticut lawmakers and officials should respect the freedom to vote by reaching every possible unregistered Connecticut voter well in advance of the 2022 midterm elections and registering them to vote unless they opt out.
+Connecticut lawmakers and officials should respect the freedom to vote by reaching every possible unregistered Connecticut voter and registering them to vote unless they opt out.

 Please thank Government Administration & Elections (GAE) Committee Co-Chairs Senator Mae Flexer and Representative Dan Fox for passing historic 2021 election reforms including expanded Automatic Voter Registration—and urge them to work with state officials to immediately put newly expanded automatic registration into action for eligible voters beyond the Department of Motor Vehicles at other state agencies.
 It’s the best way to streamline our voting systems, while also keeping them safe, accessible, and up-to-date in advance of the 2022 midterm elections.

 <<Click here to join the action team>>

 Automatic Voter Registration (AVR) expanded beyond the DMV is a commonsense choice for modernizing and securing our voter registration process.
 After put into action, it will:

 - Ensure that all eligible citizens get registered and are able to cast ballots.